 Our Stroke Ambulance is the first in the world to provide stroke patient care beyond the limits of a major urban centre.
 Initially, Stroke Ambulance focused on rural patients and those sites not offering advanced levels of stroke care.
 With your support, we will be able to extend the service and begin responding to the stroke 911 calls within the City of Edmonton.

 Reducing the high cost of stroke patient care

 Currently, stroke patient care costs $80,000 to $110,000 per year, depending on the degree of disability.
 Multiplied by 300, the number of patients expected to be served by the stroke ambulance every year, the total annual cost for stroke patient care – for just those Albertans who suffer a stroke in one year - rises to $24-33 million.

 "The Stroke Ambulance is a tremendous example of the transformational impact the community can have on healthcare."

 Brain Centre Campaign Co-Chair

-The Stroke Ambulance is part of a three year pilot project that will look at:
+The Stroke Ambulance is in Phase 4 of a three year pilot project that will look at: